cartesm/was-vlog/README.md

-# 🎥 VlogMaster: Your Ultimate Vlogging Companion
+# 🎥 Write Any Sh\*t: Your Ultimate Vlogging Companion

 Write any sh\*t is a simple vlogging platform that allows you to create content, manage, edit and publish your vlogs with ease.
 From video editing to analysis, Write any has you covered!.